dojo/site/content/blog/en/dojo-resource-widgets.md

 Ok, let's talk a little bit about what is happening in the Resource.

 The `request` is going to provide the payload from the widget.
-It's going to provide a `size` and `offset` that make it easier to do pagination of your data.
-This is really useful for viewing large datasets in a reasonable manner.
-It's also going to provide the `query`, which is on object that is going to contain any query parameters you are going to use to fetch data.
+It's going to provide a `size` and `offset` that make it easier to paginate your data for reasonably viewing large dataset.
+It's also going to provide the `query`, which is on an object that is going to contain any query parameters you are going to use to fetch data.

-In this case we are using a RESTful API for the Hacker News feed, but this could easily be configured for use with GraphQL or in-memory data source.
+In this case, we are using a RESTful API for the Hacker News feed, but this could easily get configured for use with GraphQL or in-memory data source.

-## Data Aware Widget
+## Data-Aware Widget

 Now the fun part!
-We can create a data aware widget, that can use this Resource.
+We can create a data-aware widget that can use this Resource.
 I'll go over the details of this widget, but let's take a look at the whole thing to start.

 ```tsx
 // HackerNewsList.tsx